 OWASP Releases Agentic AI Security Report v2.01

-Per the OWASP GenAI Security project website, OWASP published the report "State of Agentic AI Security and Governance v2.01" on June 1, 2026.
-The report frames securing autonomous, agentic systems as a practical operational challenge and targets developers, security professionals, and decision-makers, according to OWASP's resource page.
-Coverage by GBHackers notes v2.01 incorporates a year of field evidence and includes a Top 10 Agentic AI Risks taxonomy, live incident data, and a growing catalog of defensive tools and training resources.
-GBHackers reproduces OWASP's Top 10 list, which names risks such as Agent Goal Hijack, Tool Misuse and Exploitation, Identity and Privilege Abuse, and Rogue Agents.
+The OWASP GenAI Security Project published 'State of Agentic AI Security and Governance v2.01' on June 1, 2026, updating its July 2025 v1.0 with a year of field evidence, per the OWASP resource page.
+The report frames securing autonomous, agentic systems as an operational problem and targets developers, security professionals, and decision-makers.
+It ties risks to live incident data, vendor advisories, and CVEs, and pairs them with a catalog of defensive tools and training resources, per OWASP and coverage by GBHackers.
+Alongside it, OWASP maintains the Top 10 for Agentic Applications (2026), which names risks including Agent Goal Hijack, Tool Misuse and Exploitation, Agent Identity and Privilege Abuse, Agentic Supply Chain Compromise, Unexpected Code Execution, Memory and Context Poisoning, Insecure Inter-Agent Communication, Cascading Agent Failures, Human-Agent Trust Exploitation, and Rogue Agents.

 What happened

-Per the OWASP GenAI Security project website, OWASP published the report "State of Agentic AI Security and Governance v2.01" on June 1, 2026.
-The OWASP resource page describes the report as a comprehensive guide for securing and governing autonomous AI systems and lists intended audiences as developers, security professionals, and decision-makers.
-GBHackers' coverage of the release states that v2.01 incorporates a year of field evidence, links that evidence to deployment architectures, and supplies a catalog of defensive tools and training resources.
-GBHackers reproduces OWASP's Top 10 Agentic AI Risks (for 2026) and lists items including Agent Goal Hijack, Tool Misuse and Exploitation, Identity and Privilege Abuse, Agentic Supply Chain Vulnerabilities, Unexpected Code Execution, Memory and Context Poisoning, Insecure Inter-Agent Communication, Cascading Failures, Human-Agent Trust Exploitation, and Rogue Agents.
+The OWASP GenAI Security Project published "State of Agentic AI Security and Governance v2.01" on June 1, 2026, updating the v1.0 edition released in July 2025, per the OWASP resource page.
+OWASP describes it as a guide for securing and governing autonomous AI systems, aimed at developers, security professionals, and decision-makers.
+Coverage by GBHackers states that v2.01 incorporates a year of field evidence, links it to deployment architectures, and supplies a catalog of defensive tools and training resources.
+OWASP also maintains a companion Top 10 for Agentic Applications (2026), which includes Agent Goal Hijack, Tool Misuse and Exploitation, Agent Identity and Privilege Abuse, Agentic Supply Chain Compromise, Unexpected Code Execution, Memory and Context Poisoning, Insecure Inter-Agent Communication, Cascading Agent Failures, Human-Agent Trust Exploitation, and Rogue Agents.

 Technical details

-Per the OWASP report page and GBHackers coverage, the new edition moves beyond hypothetical threat models by tying risks to live incident data, vendor advisories, and existing CVEs.
-The report presents a risk taxonomy specifically for agentic applications and catalogs defensive controls, training materials, and mitigation patterns that map to common agentic workflows and tool integrations.
-OWASP's public resource framing emphasizes governance models and supply-chain considerations and discusses defensive controls.
+Per the OWASP report page and GBHackers, the edition moves beyond hypothetical threat models by tying risks to live incident data, vendor advisories, and existing CVEs.
+It presents a risk taxonomy specific to agentic applications and catalogs defensive controls, training materials, and mitigation patterns that map to common agentic workflows and tool integrations, with emphasis on governance and supply-chain considerations.

 Industry context